stephenafamo/bob/website/docs/models/table.md

 :::info

-The method signature for this varies by dialect.
+The method signature for this method varies by dialect.

 :::